KokiKurosaki/sqlvm/README.md

-# SQLVM
+# SQL Virtual Machine

-SQLVM is a lightweight SQL database virtual machine implemented in Python.
-It provides a simple in-memory SQL database system that supports many common SQL operations.
+A Python-based SQL simulator for educational purposes.

+## Features

+- In-memory SQL database system
+- Support for creating and managing multiple databases
+- GUI with command history and syntax highlighting
+- Export databases to SQL and JSON formats

 ## Project Structure